stanley-gu/standardsCh/chapter.md

 including Gepasi, Jarnac and JDesigner (discussed later).
-With the growing popularity of SBML, the community has since developed a comprehensive cross platform tool libSBML (<http://sbml.sourceforge.org>) which is now the recommended SBML toolkit to use .
+With the growing popularity of SBML, the community has since developed a comprehensive cross platform tool libSBML (<http://sbml.sourceforge.org>) which is now the recommended SBML toolkit to use.
 LibSBML was developed in C/C++, with bindings to a number of different languages, for maximum portability.

 #### Practical Considerations